Merculous/SHSHDump/README.md

 Why use this?

-Well, the first benefit is that this script grabs a useable shsh/ticket which will contain a generator.
+Well, the first benefit is that this script grabs a usable shsh/ticket which will contain a generator.
 Since the apticket in /System/Library/Caches/ will only contain a signature and no generator.

 # Installation